PlummersSoftwareLLC/Primes/PrimeTeX/solution_2/README.md

 any code using same names for `\count`).

 *bit count*: For reasons explained below the benchmark is done with `luatex` binary.
 I have no idea whether it uses 32bits or 64bits words for the font dimension parameters.
-I indicated 32bits.
+Thus I indicated *unknown*, it is at least 32bits as TeX allows dimensions with up to 30bits.

 Two algorithms are implemented: